Nederlandsche Suikerraffinaderij: In business (1858–1874)

-The end (1870 - 1877)
+The end (1870–1877)

 In the early 1870s, major changes in market conditions caused a crisis in the Dutch sugar refining industry.
 The opening of the Suez Canal had brought the important Mediterranean customers much closer to the East Indies.
 On Java, the forced sale of sugar to the Netherlands Trading Society was abolished in 1872.
 The protectionist export tariff Diferentieel regt which supported shipping to a Dutch harbor, was abolished on 1 January 1874.
 The British import tax on raw sugar was abolished on 1 April 1874.
 It all led to a major reroute of Java sugar from the Netherlands to harbors in the United Kingdom.
 While 59% of the Java sugar was shipped to the Netherlands in 1873, this was only 29% in 1874.
 In absolute terms the Dutch imports also decreased by 30%.
 In 1874, the competitor Amsterdamsche Stoom Suikerraffinaderij was liquidated after her main refinery had burnt down, and the shareholders did not see enough prospects to rebuild it.

 The management of the NSR was not able to steer the Nederlandsche Suikerraffinaderij though the crisis.
 Instead of effectively handling the problems, or being open about them, it choose to conceal them.
-Some prices of the NSR shares of 350 guilders (ƒ) nominal are known for this period: November 1872: ƒ 213; February 1874: ƒ 181; In February 1875: ƒ 88-90; in July 1875: ƒ 47; In August 1876: ƒ 16-18.
+Some prices of the NSR shares of 350 guilders (ƒ) nominal are known for this period: November 1872: ƒ213; February 1874: ƒ181; In February 1875: ƒ88-90; in July 1875: ƒ47; In August 1876: ƒ16-18.

 On 18 April 1877, the Amsterdam court granted an automatic stay to the NSR.
 A commission of inquiry was formed to investigate: the 1876 balance sheet, business since 1 January 1877, and the probable causes of the losses.
 On 23 May 1877 the report of the inquiry was presented in a shareholders meeting, which then refused to approve the balance sheet over 1876 and decided to declare bankruptcy.